-- Texas Registered Agent
+- Texas Registered Agent (if applicable)

-- purpose of LLC
+- purpose of your LLC

-- duration of LLC
+- duration of your LLC

-- and how the LLC will be taxed
+- and how your LLC will be taxed

-Your Texas LLC Operating Agreement will be a place where all the LLC Members will list how much of the LLC they own and then each Member will sign the Operating Agreement.
+Your Operating Agreement will list all the LLC Members and how much of the Limited Liability Company they each own.